Meet the Instructors

 Meet Our Instructors

 Stephanie Gush is a Penn State graduate with a bachelor of arts degree in Art, with an emphasis in printmaking.
-She has been involved with the CFAC for nineteen years, beginning as an instructor for art camps and after school art classes.
+She began her career with the CFAC many years ago as, an instructor for art camps and after school art classes.
 She enjoys working with Penn State students to develop and promote art programs for all ages.
-Stephanie freelances in graphic design and illustration, paints, creates with dried gourds, enjoys hiking, and volunteers at community art events.
+Stephanie freelances in graphic design and illustration, paints, enjoys hiking, and volunteers in the administration of community art events.
 She has experience teaching printmaking, bookmaking, drawing/ painting to children and adults.

 Assistant and Instructor

-Kelly Beck is a local to the State College area and is a major Community, Environment and Development B.S program at Penn State.
+Kelly Beck is a B.S.
+Community, Environment and Development major at Penn State and also a local to State College.
 Kelly has been working with ceramics for over two years and enjoys learning new ways to work with clay.
-She participates in 4-H Club, where she has held officer positions and taught baking and rabbitry.
+She participates in 4-H Club, where she has held of cer positions and taught baking and rabbitry.

 Ken Plattner has studied at the University of Maryland, in Munich, Germany and at Penn State.
 In 1978 he opened his own stained glass studio on East Main Street in Boalsburg, PA.
 His work is distributed throughout the world.
 Ken began teaching stained glass for CFAC in the late 1970s.

 Sarah Snyder has been crocheting since she was eight years old with her mom.
 She has learned more about ber arts, through teaching others here at the Art Center and the Drop in Knitting group.
 She also maintains an Etsy Shop selling her crocheted and needle worked items.
 She has lived in Happy Valley since 2008 with her two cats, Fleury and Sawyer.
 Sarah also works in Penn State Athletics and helps run the video board, running replays and graphics.